Lifailon/Kinozal-Bot/README.md

 `KZ_USER="LOGIN"` - used at the stage of torrent file downloading and obtaining information in the profile \
 `KZ_PASS="PASSWORD"`

-2. If you do not have direct access to Kinozal, you can use a VPN or proxy server (I use **Handy Cache** in conjunction with **VPN Hotspot Shield** in Split Tunneling mode on Windows) through which the bot can proxy its requests.
+2. If you do not have direct access to Kinozal, you can use a VPN or proxy server (I use **Handy Cache** in conjunction with **VPN Hotspot Shield** in Split Tunneling mode based on the Windows operating system) through which the bot can proxy its requests.

 `PROXY="True"` - enable the use of a proxy server in curl-requests when accessing Kinozal \
 `PROXY_ADDR="http://192.168.3.100:9090"` \
 `PROXY_USER="LOGIN"` \
 `PROXY_PASS="PASSWORD"`

-3. Install torrent client **qBittorrent**, enable **Web interface** in the settings.
+3. Install torrent client **qBittorrent** and enable **Web interface** in the settings.

 `QB_ADDR="http://192.168.3.100:8888"` - specify the final URL, which specifies the IP address of the machine running qBittorrent and port (set in the settings) \
 `QB_USER="LOGIN"` - is specified in the **Authentication** field in the **Web Interface** settings \